(if the links don't work for you you probably need to disable your ad blocker for this site)

 Running socks are another option, they tend to be lighter and lacking the strategic padding of hiking socks and so more suitable to combine with shoes rather than boots.
 Here are women's and men's.
 Although, there doesn't seem to be such a big difference between them.

 Some pilgrims swear by Merino wool.
 Merino is a breed of sheep originally from Portugal.
-Wiki article here.
-Merino wool socks tend to be a bit pricey, but if you're a devotee then I suppose they're worth it.
+Wiki article here and links on Amazon here.
+They tend to be a bit pricey, but if you're a devotee then I suppose they're worth it.

 Until very recently all of the pants I’ve ever walked any Camino had one thing in common, they were all bought in Penneys (AKA Primark, which is to clothes what Ryanair is to flying, ie. Cheap).
 They were usually cotton mix, which some people would consider completely unsuitable.
 But I always managed fine.
 The thing to really avoid is denim (but you knew that already!)

 One of my main considerations when buying pants is good, secure, zippy pockets.
-After that it's warm ones for winter and cool ones for summer.
-One long and one short.
+After that it's warm ones for winter and cool ones for summer when one pair was shorts.

 It does the job though.
 It's cool when the weather's hot because it's kinda baggy on me and it allows the air to circulate.
 It protects me from the sun.
 In cold weather it tucks in or combines with a T-shirt.
 If you hang it outside on a warm day it's literally dry within five minutes!